 Dispute Resolution Services

 Page: 1

 Residential Tenancy Branch

 Office of Housing and Construction Standards

 DECISION

 Dispute Codes OPR, MNR

 Introduction

 This matter proceeded by way of an ex parte Direct Request Proceeding, pursuant to section 55(4) of the Residential Tenancy Act (the "Act"), and dealt with an Application for Dispute Resolution by the landlord for an Order of Possession based on unpaid rent and a monetary Order.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on August 11, 2016, the landlord sent the tenant the Notice of Direct Request Proceeding by registered mail to the rental unit.
-The landlord provided a copy of the Canada Post Customer Receipt containing the Tracking Number to confirm this mailing.
-Based on the written submissions of the landlord and in accordance with sections 89 and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on August 16, 2016, the fifth day after their registered mailing.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on July 7, 2017, the landlord posted the Notice of Direct Request Proceeding to the door of the rental unit.
+The landlord had a witness sign the Proof of Service of the Notice of Direct Request Proceeding to confirm this service.
+Based on the written submission of the landlord and in accordance with sections 89(2) and 90 of the Act, I find that the tenant has been deemed served with the Direct Request Proceeding documents on July 10, 2017, the third day after their posting.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession for unpaid rent pursuant to sections 46 and 55 of the Act?

 Is the landlord entitled to monetary compensation for unpaid rent pursuant to section 67 of the Act?

 Background and Evidence

 The landlord submitted the following evidentiary material: